kumod-12/naam-jap/README.md

-# DailyNaamJap - Spiritual Chanting Counter App
+# Daily Naam Jap - Spiritual Chanting Counter App

 A modern web application for Hindu and Sikh devotional practices, designed to help users track their daily naam jaap (spiritual chanting) with a digital mala counter.